Ferries from the Greek islands to Turkey in 2023

 Ferry from Kos to Bodrum

 Ferries to Bodrum from Kos in Greece are operated by 3 ferry companies.
-The Kos - Bodrum ferry route is in operation at least 2-5 times per day.
-The duration of the trip is just 20 minutes to roughly 1.5 hours, with ticket prices starting at €17.
+The Kos - Bodrum ferry route is in operation up to 6 times per day.
+The duration of the trip is just 20-40 minutes, with ticket prices starting at around €20.
+Check out our dedicated blog for more info about what to do on a day trip from Kos to Bodrum.

 Tip: if you want to get from Santorini or Crete to Turkey by ferry, you can catch a domestic ferry route to one of the islands of the Dodecanese or the North Aegean Sea and board a ferry to Turkey from there.
 Check our Map of ferries to plan your trip with ease!